Anthony Davis bullies Timberwolves with 27 points, 25 rebounds in Lakers' 120-109 victory

 Davis added five assists and three blocked shots in one of the most prolific games of his decorated career.
 The nine-time All-Star feasted on a Minnesota lineup missing its top two big men and four regulars due to injuries, grabbing 21 rebounds in the second half alone and leading a 21-4 rally to begin the fourth quarter while the Lakers pulled away to their 12th win in 17 games.

+Davis is only the eighth player since the 1982-83 season with at least 25 points, 25 rebounds and five assists in a game, according to Sportradar.
+Nikola Jokic did it last season, joining a short list that includes Charles Barkley and Kevin Garnett.

+"Ten offensive rebounds is crazy," said Austin Reaves, who scored 19 points for Los Angeles.
+"I did feel any time we shot and missed, he was there to give us a second-chance opportunity with offensive rebounds, get himself to the line.
+The steals, I don't know.
+The steals are crazy.
+Seven steals is very, very impressive."

-LeBron James had 29 points, nine assists and eight rebounds, while Austin Reaves added 19 points as the Lakers knocked off another top team following wins over Oklahoma City and Milwaukee on their six-game homestand.
-Los Angeles (36-30) is six games above .500 for the first time this season.
+LeBron James had 29 points, nine assists and eight rebounds as the Lakers knocked off another top team following wins over Oklahoma City and Milwaukee on their six-game homestand.
+Los Angeles (36-30) is six games above .500 for the first time since the final day of the 2021-22 regular season.

 Naz Reid scored 25 points and hit five 3-pointers in his first start of the season for Minnesota, which hit 16 of its season-high 46 3-point attempts.
 Reid delivered his second straight outstanding performance after scoring a career-high 34 against Cleveland last Friday, but the Wolves' depleted interior defense couldn't stop Davis without Rudy Gobert or Karl-Anthony Towns.